Gender pay reporting

 One of the biggest challenges we face as a technology company is the national shortage of women who have qualifications in STEM subjects (science, technology, engineering and mathematics), and the imbalance in the numbers of women working in tech.
-This national problem contributes to the under representation of females at all levels in our organisation, from the lower quartile through to the upper quartile, and is at its most pronounced in the upper pay band.
-It is worth noting that the composition of the operating board - that is, the directors at the level beneath the two founder directors – is broadly even, with 7 males vs 6 females.
+This national problem contributes to the under representation of females at all levels in our organisation, from the lower quartile through to the upper quartile, but is at its most pronounced in the upper pay band.
+The four-strong executive team consists of three males (including the two founding directors) and one female.
+The composition of the operating board is broadly even, with 7 males vs 6 females.

 What are we doing to improve our performance?

-We will continue to focus on gender equality across all our policies, looking at the recruitment, development, progression and retention of employees, to ensure that we keep progressing in this area.
+Our gender pay performance reflects the fact that we treat people equally, irrespective of gender.
+We will continue to focus on gender equality across all our policies, looking at the recruitment, development, progression and retention of employees, to ensure that we maintain our progress in this area.

-We will also continue to work strategically through partner agencies – through our relationships with techUK and One HealthTech, for example – to address the bigger issue of the structural gender imbalance in our industry.
+We also continue to work strategically through partner agencies – through our relationships with techUK and One HealthTech, for example – to highlight and address the bigger issue of the structural gender imbalance in our industry.